 Miguel Ángel has been a Board member since 2010.
 He is a professor in Computer Science at the University of Alcalá (Madrid, Spain).
 He is currently editor in chief of Emerald’s Data Technologies and Applications journal, and his current research interest is in applied machine learning.

 Miguel Ángel's main activities within the Board include Education and Training and Linked Open Data.
 He is currently the leader of the Technical Committee for Interoperability and Standards (TCIS).
 He has also chaired the technical committee for the last CRIS conferences.

-Ed has been a board member since 2009 and President of the organization from 2013 on.
+Ed has been a board member since 2009 and President of the organization from 2013 to 2020.
 He holds a Ph.D. in Social Sciences.
-Ed has worked in the area of research information for more than 30 years and has led the development process of METIS at Radboud University, The Netherlands, a Dutch CRIS previously used by all Dutch universities.
+Ed has worked in the area of research information for more than 30 years and led the development process of METIS at Radboud University, The Netherlands, a Dutch CRIS previously used by all Dutch universities.
 He has been involved in international projects with academic institutions for most of his career, focusing on the development and implementation of academic information systems.

-Peter has been a board member since 2017.
+Peter has been a Board member since 2017.
 As treasurer Peter is responsible for the annual accounts, annual budgets and all other financial issues, including tax and project control.

 Peter is a chartered accountant and has a master in business administration.
 He has been working as an external and internal auditor.
 From 2003 on he is working in the Radboud University and is amongst others responsible for the control department